Minestrone Soup Recipe

 - 1 teaspoon garlic powder

-- 2 packages (9 ounces each) frozen Italian or cut green beans
+- 2 packages (9-ounce each) frozen Italian or cut green beans

 - 1 package (16 ounces) frozen peas

-- 2 packages (7 ounces each) shell macaroni, cooked and drained
+- 2 boxes (7-ounce each) shell macaroni, cooked and drained

 - Grated Parmesan cheese